 Its dual-lens rear camera offers a way to take regular and wide-angle photos, but lacks the third telephoto lens of the LG V40.
 The lack of an optically zoomed lens didn't disappoint us, but the photos out of this camera won't wow you either next to the competition.
 Its photos are an improvement over past LG phones, but it's not enough to launch the LG G8 to the top of our best camera phones list.

 Ultimately, the LG G8 just doesn’t change the smartphone.
 It doesn’t fold, it doesn’t have a fancy punch-hole camera to extend the display from top to bottom, and it doesn’t have an in-screen fingerprint sensor.

 What it does have are new audio and video capturing tricks you should consider, and a 'Hand ID' feature you should ignore.
 And at its launch price, this phone should be ignored, too, unless you get a great deal from your carrier or a retail store.

 - It costs $850, or $650, depending on how you shop

 - That makes it really hard to judge this phone

 The LG G8 price is all over the place, and that's part of the problem.
 It officially costs $819, according to LG, or $849, according to B&H Photo and Best Buy, in the US.
 It's much too expensive for a phone of this class.

 Surprise.
 It's already "on sale" for $699, and through a carrier contract, just $649.
 How do we even judge that against the competition?
 Who knows how long these "introductory promotions" will last.

-The LG G8 release date is April 12 in the US, and LG is planning to launch the less powerful LG G8s in the UK and Europe.
-Not stopping there, the LG V50 is also on the way – it's the LG V40 on 5G steroids, but doesn't have a release date and it's bound to be a lot pricier than its predecessor.
+The LG G8 release date was April 12 in the US, and LG is planning to launch the less powerful LG G8s in the UK and Europe.
+Not stopping there, the LG V50 is also on the way – it's the LG V40 on 5G phone steroids, but doesn't have a release date and it's bound to be a lot pricier than its predecessor.